vijay-shankaranand/tp/docs/DeveloperGuide.md

     * 1a1.
 JobFestGo informs user that mandatory fields not specified

-      Use case ends.
+      Use case resumes at step 1.

 * 1b.
 Event name already exists.

     * 1b1.
 JobFestGo informs user that event name already exists.

-      Use case ends.
+      Use case resumes at step 1.

 * 1c.
 Event name is not alphanumeric.

     * 1c1.
 JobFestGo informs user that event name is not alphanumeric.

-      Use case ends.
+      Use case resumes at step 1.

 * 1d.
 Date is in incorrect format.

     * 1d1.
 JobFestGo informs user that date is in wrong format.

-      Use case ends.
+      Use case resumes at step 1.

 * 1e.
 Date is before current date.

     * 1e1.
 JobFestGo informs user that date is before current date.

-      Use case ends.
+      Use case resumes at step 1.

 **Use case: View all events**